machinalis/telegraphy/README.rst

-Teelgraphy
+Telegraphy
 ===========

 Project home: http://github.com/...

-This projects aims to facilitate the integration of real-time features into a Django project.
+This projects facilitates the integration of real-time features into a Django project.

-Several tools and protocols are bundled together to provide a simple interface where to register your models.
-Then, through the provided
-JavaScript API you can connect callbacks that will be executed every time your model instances are created, updated or deleted.

-Or what's more, you can easily define custom events (server side) and _emit_ them whenever you want: your JS on the front-end will be notified in real time!
+You can easily extend you models to generate server-side, asynchronous, events that can be received (and handled) in your frontend templates, in real time.